kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 .. answer::

-	Pleaseode below.
+	Please see the code below.
 The Shewhart chart's parameters are as below, with plots generated from the R code.

 	-	Target = 80.4
 	-	Lower control limit at 3 standard deviations = 71.1